How Do You Nourish Your Body and Soul?

 My Background:

 For the last thirty years, based in the Greater Boston area, I have worked as a nutrition and body image therapist in the field of disordered eating.
-I’m a Somatic Experiencing Practitioner (SEP)™ and a certified eating disorders registered dietitian nutritionist (CEDS / CEDRD).
-These days, I split my time between clinical counseling and writing (books and articles) and providing supervision/consultation for other professionals in the eating disorders field.
+I’m a Somatic Experiencing Practitioner (SEP)™ and a Certified Eating Disorders Specialist and Registered Dietitian Nutritionist (CEDS / CEDRD).
+These days, I split my time between clinical counseling (I am licensed in Massachusetts and in Maine, and I practice in-person and virtually), writing (books and articles), and providing supervision/consultation for other professionals in the eating disorders field.
 I’m particularly interested in the intersection between disordered eating, body shame, and trauma.

 My training includes nutrition science (M.S.
 Tufts 1995), psychology, Somatic Experiencing (SE),™ Acceptance and Commitment Therapy (ACT), mindfulness-based and insight-oriented meditation, and elements of yoga therapeutics, dance, and authentic/improvisational movement.
 In my work, I feel called to assist clients, readers, and professionals in improving their relationships with food and their bodies.
 There is so much conflicting information about how to eat and care for ourselves.
 I work with my clients to sort through it all and to use their own inner wisdom to develop a style of eating, moving, and self-care that works for their unique bodies and lifestyles.
 We also work on body connection and nervous system regulation, particularly if dysregulation and stress affect their relationship with food or their bodies.

 I have also recovered from bulimia, food restriction, and binge eating, which I struggled with in my late teens and early twenties.
-I was a dancer who was confused about how to feed my active, developing body.
-With love and some help from others, I worked hard on my recovery, eventually studying nutrition in college because I wanted to help others to be less in the dark about how to feed themselves and (at first) to do the last bit of healing of my own relationship with food.
+As a young dancer, I was confused about how to feed my active, developing body.
+With love and some help from others, I worked hard on my recovery, eventually studying nutrition in college because I wanted to help other people to be less in the dark about how to feed themselves and (at first) to do the last bit of healing of my own relationship with food.

 Life Now:

-I live in the Greater Boston area with my partner and two outrageous young women when they aren’t in college.
-I am grateful every day for my family, dear friends, and professional community, without whom I couldn’t do this work.
+I live and work on the traditional and unceded territories of the Pawtucket people, now called Arlington, Massachusetts.
+I live with my partner and two outrageous young women when they aren’t in college.
+I am grateful daily for my family, dear friends, and professional community, without whom I couldn’t do this work.

 Thank you for being here!